rpoleski/MulensModel/examples/example_16/README.md

 ```python
 python ulens_model_fit.py ob08092-o4.yaml
 ```

+In [`ob08092-o4.yaml`](ob08092-o4.yaml) you can see how format of these YAML files mirrors MulensModel API - see the second line and compare it to [MulensData API](https://rpoleski.github.io/MulensModel/MulensModel.mulensdata.html).

 You can specify the methods used for calculating magnification.
 For example, fit the first microlensing planet (calculations may take a few minutes):